Matching Grant Programs

 Federal Grants

 Federal grants may be categorized into two types: discretionary grants and block grants.
-Discretionary grants may be awarded at the discretion of the assigned federal agency, through a competitive review process, to states, local governments, universities, or various organizations, while block grants are grants that must be awarded to qualifying states, territories or federally recognized tribes.
+Discretionary grants may be awarded at the discretion of the assigned federal agency, through a competitive review process, to states, local governments, universities, or various organizations, while block grants are noncompetitive, formula grants mandated by U.S. Congress that provide funding to qualifying states, territories or federally recognized tribes.

 Introduction to Block Grants (PDF)